 Bumper/mounting cost: Wincher bumper (delivered) $260 Mounting hardware 20 Sale of old bumper (85) -------------------------------------- $195

-I've already moved the tow hooks from under the bumper to the top.
-I noticed I hit them a few times.
-I also set up the bumper up as an air tank, drilling and tapping holes for air fittings to give me 2 gallons of air storage.
+I set up the bumper up as an air tank, drilling and tapping holes for air fittings to give me 2 gallons of air storage.

-I am looking into re-mounting the front bumper higher.
-As it currently sits flush with the bottom of the frame, it does limit my approach angle a bit.
-What I am planning to do is to attach a 2x2" steel tube across the front of the frame flush with the bottom of the frame.
-It'll attach to the frame using the 4 stock bumper mounting bolt holes in front, and I'll weld the current bumper brackets under it.
-Then, the brackets will be bent upwards at an angle to meet a new piece of steel from the top of the 2x4 tube, forming a triangular support.
+I re-mounted the front bumper higher.
+I uses some attach a 2x2" steel tube across the front of the frame flush with the bottom of the frame.
+It'll attach to the frame using the 4 stock bumper mounting bolt holes in front, and I'll weld the current bumper brackets under it. he brackets will be bent upwards at an angle to meet a new piece of steel from the top of the 2x4 tube, forming a triangular support.
 The ends of the 2x4 will be capped with vertical stock extending up beside the heavy channel of the bumper.
-Then I'll bolt to these vertical pieces.
-This would lift the bumper 2" and would require recessing the upper winch frame into the grill.
-This bar can also hold some new front spring hanger brackets to allow a 2" longer spring to be used for greater articulation.
+This lifts the bumper 2".
+This bar can also hold some new front spring hangers to allow a 2" longer spring to be used for greater articulation.
+Here's a photo showing the raised bumper and filler.[Back to the top]

 Here is a shot of the assembled Multi-Carrier.
 Note the driver's side tire carrier, the hitch receiver, the massive recovery shackles and the bump side extensions.
 You can also see one of the two 3/8" thick mounting tabs welded to the bumper.
 My old bumper used a piece of 5/16" steel to transition from the rear frame channel to the bumper.
 I found it to be a bit flimsy for my taste and it placed the bumper too low and far back.